ananyan/ananyan.github.io/_news/announcement_6.md

 ---
 layout: post
 date: 2022-07-11 07:59:00-0400
-title: Back from a wonderful Design Computing and Cognition ‘22 in Glasgow, where our paper won the Best Paper Award in Design Cognition!
+title: Back from a wonderful DCC‘22 in Glasgow, where our paper won the Best Paper Award in Design Cognition!
 inline: false
 ---

-Back from a wonderful Design Computing and Cognition ‘22 in Glasgow, where our paper won the Best Paper Award in Design Cognition!
+Back from a wonderful Design Computing and Cognition ‘22 in Glasgow, Scotland!
+Our paper, "How does machine advice influence design choice?
+The effect of error on design decision making," won the Best Paper Award in Design Cognition!

 Pictured from left to right: Ashley Hartwell (MIT) with Best Design Computing Paper Award, me with Best Design Cognition/Neurocognition Paper Award, and Peter Rosso (Bristol) with Best Poster Award.
 This photo was taken at the conference dinner where we all happened to sit at the same table!